-The Plaintiffs' Motion to Disclose Identities of all the Zombies and Financial Supporters

-59. The Plaintiffs now bring a motion to compel Whatcott to identify the anonymous zombies who participated in the parade and who distributed leaflets, and those anonymous people who give money or other support.
+The Plaintiffs' Motion to Disclose Identities of all the Zombies and Financial Supporters zombies who participated in the parade and who distributed leaflets, and those anonymous people who give money or other support.
 Whatcott says this application is without merit, given that this proceeding is an abuse of process, does not have any viable causes of action, and is brought prior to certification application in this class action.